 Balloons and Respiratory Muscles

 Blowing balloons exercises the respiratory muscles, a group of muscles interacting to adapt thoracic dimensions to certain breathing stages.
 Basic respiratory muscles are the diaphragm, the internal intercostal and the external intercostal.
-Accessory muscles, or muscles that contribute to lifting the ribcage so that lungs can expand and take in air, are frequently used during vigorous physical activity, like weight training, stressful situations or when someone suffers from an asthma attack.
+Accessory muscles, or muscles that contribute to lifting the ribcage so that lungs can expand and take in air, are frequently used during vigorous physical activity, like weight training, stressful situations or when someone has an asthma attack.
 Steadily blowing up several balloons, one after another, effectively exercises these muscles, building lung capacity and stamina.

 While healthy people generally have no problems blowing balloons to increase lung capacity, some side effects usually occur that may affect some people more than others.
 Lightheadedness and dizziness are the two symptoms most reported by those blowing up balloons.
 These sensations usually abate as soon as you stop blowing up the balloon.
 As lung capacity increases, these sensations should ease and eventually disappear.
 If a balloon seems difficult to inflate, don't keep blowing forcefully into the balloon.
 Instead, try stretching it to reduce inflation difficulty.